EECA-NZ/home-efficiency-calculator/readme.md

 For the time being we are using lookup tables (rather than the API) to configure the web tool.

-To generate the lookup tables, having created and configured your virtual environment as per the above, enter the 'scripts' directory and run the scripts as described in [scripts/readme.md](scripts/readme.md).
+To generate the lookup tables, having created and configured your virtual environment as described above, enter the `scripts` directory and run the scripts as described in [scripts/readme.md](scripts/readme.md).

 The lookup tables will be placed as CSV files within the lookup directory and can be provided to the web team for ingestion into the web tool.